 CARECEN has four key programs: Legal, Second Chance Tattoo Removal, Family Wellness Program, and Promotoras.
 Within these programs we have case managed, violence prevention, social services, referrals, language access, deportation defense and health wellness.
 We are involved in national and transnational work identifying root causes of migration and advocacy.

 María is the daughter of Salvadoran parents that came to the United States during the civil war.
 Her history with CARECEN began when her father applied for asylum in the 1980’s.
 In 1997 she joined the Second Chance Tattoo Removal Program as a client.
 María became an activist when she was 13 years old during the prop 187 walkouts and has been involved with several grassroots agencies throughout the Bay Area as a participant, volunteer and employee since then.
 She is a proud member of Danza Azteca Xitlalli and a co-founder of the Justice 4 Alex Nieto Coalition.
-She is currently working on becoming an accredited representative before the Bureau of Immigration Appeals and has been CARECEN’s notary public since 2008.
+She has been CARECEN’s notary public since 2008.

 Contact info: 415-642-4400 email: Maria@carecensf.org